FCC v. Fox Television Stations, Inc. (2012)

 Federal Communications Commission v.
-Fox Television Stations, Inc., 567 U.S. 239 (2012), was a decision by the Supreme Court of the United States regarding whether the U.S. Federal Communications Commission's scheme for regulating speech is unconstitutionally vague.
+Fox Television Stations, Inc., 567 U.S. 239 (2012), was a decision by the Supreme Court of the United States regarding whether the Federal Communications Commission's scheme for regulating speech is unconstitutionally vague.
 The Supreme Court excused the broadcasters from paying fines levied for what the FCC had determined indecency, in a majority opinion delivered by Justice Anthony Kennedy.
 The Supreme Court had previously issued an opinion in the case in 2009 addressing the nature of the fine itself, without addressing the restriction on indecent speech.

 Initial case

-The case entered the Supreme Court's docket in October 2007 and specifically concerns obscene language broadcast on the Fox television network from two Billboard Music Awards shows occurring in 2002 and 2003.
+The case entered the Supreme Court's docket in October 2007 and specifically concerns obscene language and the word fuck being broadcast on the Fox television network from two Billboard Music Awards shows occurring in 2002 and 2003.
 On the December 9, 2002 ceremony, while accepting an artist achievement award for her career, Cher said "fuck 'em" regarding people who she believed criticized her; on the ceremony occurring on December 10, 2003, presenter Nicole Richie stated regarding her television show: "Why do they even call it The Simple Life?
 Have you ever tried to get cow shit out of a Prada purse?
 It's not so fucking simple."